 What is Porter?

 Porter is a platform as a service (PaaS) that runs in your own cloud.
-It brings the magical experience of deploying an application with just a few clicks into a cloud provider of your choice, whether that is AWS or GCP.
+It brings the magical experience of deploying an application with just a few clicks into a cloud provider of your choice, whether that is AWS, GCP, or Azure.
 Porter will provision and manage the underlying infrastructure for you - simply point at your repository and Porter will handle the rest, from building your application to autoscaling it.

 Get started with the documentation: